nwchemgit/nwchem-wiki/RT-TDDFT.md

 This option controls various numerical tolerances:

-  - zero: threshold for checks that quantities are zero, e.g., in symmetry checks (default 1e-8)
+  - `zero`: threshold for checks that quantities are zero, e.g., in symmetry checks (default 1e-8)
-  - series: numerical convergence for series, e.g., matrix exponentiation (default 1e-10)
+  - `series`: numerical convergence for series, e.g., matrix exponentiation (default 1e-10)
-  - interpol: numerical convergence for interpolation, e.g., in Magnus propagator (default 1e-7)
+  - `interpol`: numerical convergence for interpolation, e.g., in Magnus propagator (default 1e-7)

 Occasionally it is useful to loosen the interpolation tolerances if the